Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 Should I throw away the old soil?

 Not necessarily.
 Yellow leaves can be caused by many things: underwatering, overwatering, nutrient deficiency, low light, or even pests.
 The key diagnostic sign for root rot is yellowing/wilting while the soil is wet.
-If you notice tiny webs or stippling on leaves, the problem might be pests instead—check out How to Get Rid of Spider Mites to rule out pest problems.
+For the full rundown of every cause, see my guide on why plants turn yellow.
+And if you notice tiny webs or stippling on the leaves, the problem might be pests instead — my guide on how to get rid of spider mites helps you rule that out.

 Helpful Video Guide